Etcetera-Agency/n8n-discord-bot/refactoring_tasks/tasks_01.md

 Steps
 - If present, delete `discord_bot/views/day_off 2.py` and any duplicates.
 - Remove commented/unused imports in `bot.py` and elsewhere.
-- Enforce no spaces in filenames under repo.
+- Enforce no spaces in filenames under the repo.

 Acceptance Criteria
 - No file paths with spaces remain.
 - Import graphs are clean; no unused imports flagged by linters.

+Status
+- Completed on Python 3.10.
+Lint is clean for F401/F841/E701/F811/E722/F821, and E402 handled (imports reordered or per-file ignored in tests).
+Test suite passes: 71/71.

 Validation
-- List suspicious names: `rg -n "\\s\\w+\\.py$" -g '!venv'` and manual review.
+- List files with spaces: `rg --files | rg ' '` and remove/rename as needed.
+- Check common duplicate pattern: `rg --files | rg ' 2\\.py$'` (manual inspect).
-- Run: `pytest -q`.
+- Run tests: `pytest -q`.

 Testing Note
 - Keep using `payload_examples.txt` and `responses` for test data; do not hardcode values.

 Behavior Constraints
 - Do not change Discord behavior: user-visible messages, mentions, reactions, component IDs/layout, ephemeral/public status, and message edit/delete timing must remain identical.

----
-# Task 22 — Normalize naming

-Summary
-- Enforce snake_case for files; remove spaces; standardize module names.

-Steps
-- Review filenames; rename as needed (avoid spaces/case inconsistencies).
-- Update imports to match new names.

-Acceptance Criteria
-- No filenames with spaces or mixed casing remain.

-Validation
-- Search: `rg -n "[A-Z]" --iglob "**/*.py"` for uppercase names; fix as needed.

-Testing Note
-- After renames, run `pytest -q`; tests still load fixtures from repo files.